 I had a hard time differentiating between truth and story growing up.
 When my cousins and I would tell ghosts stories I would get overtaken by an intense fear.
-It didn’t help that my grandparents farm house was a two story farm home over two hundred years old and most of my aunts and uncles all had their ghost stories about it.
+It didn’t help that my grandparent’s farmhouse was a two-story farm home over two hundred years old and most of my aunts and uncles all had their ghost stories about it.

 After a few months of living on the farm my mother found a job in the city and we moved into a duplex.
 I was still plagued by nightmares and scary visions.
-Our new home in town had a small berry bush outside my mothers window and I remember one time I saw a black almost shadow like substance dart into that bush and disappear.
+Our new home in town had a small berry bush outside my mother’s window and I remember one time I saw a black almost shadow like substance dart into that bush and disappear.

 I had a conversation at some point with my father over the phone and he told me that the Devil had my mother and that it was my job to pray for them to get back together.
-I got occasional letters from my father but when I was nine he died.
-It was at his funeral that I met my half sister for the first, and only, time.
-My fathers death embittered me toward God and I became increasingly iconoclastic.
+I got occasional letters from my father but when I was nine, he died.
+It was at his funeral that I met my half-sister for the first, and only, time.
+My father’s death embittered me toward God, and I became increasingly iconoclastic.

-While I was in elementary school I was also diagnosed with Aortic Valvular Stenosis of the left ventricle artery.
+While I was in elementary school, I was also diagnosed with Aortic Valvular Stenosis of the left ventricle artery.
 My diagnosis was grim.
-I don’t remember all the ins and outs of it but I wasn’t expected to live long past my teens and I was immediately taken out of all athletics in school.
+I don’t remember all the ins and outs of it, but I wasn’t expected to live long past my teens and I was immediately taken out of all athletics in school.
 Teachers were scared because I would come in from lunch pale and with purple lips after playing on the playground.

 My mother had been raised Catholic and left the church as soon as she left the house.
 She raised me to believe that organized religion was not to be trusted and that no one belief was better than another.
 She taught me that to experiment with drugs was expected but never to do anything too hard.

 It was around that same time that I discovered a passion for reading.
 My favorite books pertained to magic and dragons anything to escape and get me away from the pain of the real world.
 I delved at a young age into eastern mysticism and into Native American religions.
-I remember at one point I felt so in tune with the spiritual energies around me that i could run through my backyard out into the front yard and not even need to stop to open the gate in front of me.
+I remember at one point I felt so in tune with the spiritual energies around me that I could run through my backyard out into the front yard and not even need to stop to open the gate in front of me.
 It would open before me and shut behind me.

 In the midst of my growing interest with the very things I had lived in fear of for so long I remember telling God that I was tired of being “sick” and I wanted to be able to play like a normal boy.